 - 1. Long Term Commitment: Commitment to [procuring/specifying/stocking] 100% of steel requirement by 2050 being Net Zero Steel. - 2.
 Interim Commitment: Commitment to [procuring/specifying/stocking] a total of 50% of steel requirement by 2030, meeting one or a combination of the following conditions: - a.
-ResponsibleSteelTM Certified Steel, or steel meeting an equivalent international standard. - b.
 Steel produced by a steelmaking site where the site's corporate owner has defined and made public both a long-term emissions reduction pathway and a medium-term, quantitative science-based GHG emissions target for the corporation.
-A sciencebased target approved by the SBTi (Science Based Targets initiative) or other quantitative, scientifically justified target of comparable ambition, quality and coverage would meet this interim requirement in full. - c.
+A sciencebased target approved by the SBTi (Science Based Targets initiative) or other quantitative, scientifically justified target of comparable ambition, quality and coverage would meet this interim requirement in full. - b.
+ResponsibleSteelTM Certified Steel, or steel meeting an equivalent international standard. - c.
 Low Embodied Carbon Steel, as defined in Appendix A.

 For example, "Organisation X" with an annual steel requirement of 100,000t could meet the Interim Commitment by procuring 25,000t of Low Embodied Carbon Steel and procuring 25,000t of ResponsibleSteelTM Certified Steel.
+Commitment criteria may evolve over time to ensure that the group is always calling for appropriate and ambitious low-and net-zero steel procurement and specifications from its members.
+Any updated criteria will be discussed with SteelZero members in detail.
+Climate Group and ResponsibleSteel reserve the right to make alterations to the commitment criteria in the event changes are required after such consultations.